 The European Romani Women’s Movement—International Roma Women’s Network

-Izsak Rita, (2008), “The European Romani Women’s Movement—International Roma Women’s Network”, in Batliwala, S. [ed.], Changing Their World, 1st Edition, Building Feminist Movements and Organizations Initiative, pp.1–13
+Izsak, Rita (2008) “The European Romani Women’s Movement—International Roma Women’s Network”, in Batliwala, S. [eds.], Changing Their World, 1st Edition, Building Feminist Movements and Organizations Initiative, pp.1–13.

 Intersections of Gender, Ethnicity and Class: History and Future of the Romani Women’s Movement